David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is a tactic to separate the Military from the Party's leadership.
 In Vietnam, the interests of the Party, State, and People are unified; loyalty to the Party is loyalty to the Country and the People.
 * President Ho Chi Minh affirmed: "Our army is loyal to the Party, filial to the people."

+**Allegation:** Distorts the relationship between the Police and the Military, claiming the Police is "sealing" or overshadowing the Military (or vice versa); compares the number of Politburo members from each branch to allege a "balance of power" struggle or factional conflict.
+* The Military and Police are two key armed forces, the "sword" and "shield" protecting the Party, the State, and the People; they always stand united and coordinate closely, inseparable in their mission.
+* The appointment of strategic-level officials is based on strict standards of virtue, capability, and the Party's requirements in each period, not representing the local interests of any "faction" or branch.
+* The division of tasks (Military defends against foreign aggression, Police maintains internal security) is dialectically unified; all plots to divide these two forces aim to weaken the regime's protective power.

 **Allegation:** Distorts that the Vietnam People's Army (VPA) "invaded" Laos and Cambodia in history; or demands the "civilianization" of the Ministry of National Defense.
 * The VPA's history is one of fighting for national liberation and fulfilling noble international duties (helping friends is helping oneself), recognized by the people of Laos and Cambodia, not "invasion."
 * The VPA comes from the people and fights for the people; "Civilianizing" the military leadership is a plot to weaken the Party's absolute leadership over national defense.